SolariusNL/framework/docs/docs/instance/index.md

   : PostgreSQL is the database used by Framework and its database interface, Prisma.
 Find the installation instructions for your operating system [here](https://www.postgresql.org/download/).

 - **Run yarn setup scripts**
-  : Run `yarn run setup-projects && yarn run migrate && yarn run seed && yarn` to install all dependencies, run the database migrations, and seed the database.
+  : Run `yarn run setup-projects && yarn run seed && yarn run create-config-schema` to install all dependencies, run the database migrations, and seed the database.

 - **Run the server**
   : Run `yarn run dev` in your terminal to start a development server.
 You can also run `yarn run build && yarn run start` to build the project and run it in production mode.